-- When finished, you should have approximately 4 cups (1 L) of crushed fruit.
+- When finished, you should have 4 cups (1 L) of crushed fruit.

 - In separate small bowl, mix sugar and pectin.

 - Add pectin to fruit.
-Stir until pectin is completely dissolved, about 2 to 3 minutes.
+Stir until pectin is completely dissolved, about 3 minutes.

 - Pour into clean jars or plastic freezer containers leaving a ½ inch (1.2 cm) headspace to allow for expansion.